 Selecting the proper area to place poison mole baits is key to successfully getting rid of moles.
 Begin by locating active tunnels.
 Make one-inch holes in the roof of a tunnel and mark the openings with a stake or flag.
 Revisit the holes after 24-48 hours.
 Tunnels that have not been repaired are an indicator of mole activity.
 After identifying an active tunnel, brush away soil to expose the tunnel opening.
 Then place the bait inside the tunnel and re-cover the hole with dirt, and hope the mole takes the bait.
 (Pun intended.)

 A word of caution: poison baits should not be used around pets.
 Pet owners should proceed with a different mole control method such as trapping or repelling.

-Some chemical repellents Nothing sends moles hurrying away faster than the penetrating sonic pulses emitted from Sweeney's Sonic Spikes.
+Nothing sends moles hurrying away faster than the penetrating sonic pulses emitted from Sweeney's® Sonic Spikes.
 When placed in the ground and activated, sonic pulses penetrate the soil, emitting a sound which is maddening to moles who have a very acute sense of hearing.
 This method of mole control encourages pesky moles to leave the property and discourage return visits.